cilekagaci/us-presidential-county-1960-2016/README.md

 | Maryland             | Prince George's      |           89.7|
 | Mississippi          | Jefferson            |           89.1|

 This observation is not limited to the top.
-In fact,the rank correlation of counties according to their Democratic votes between 2012 and 2016 is 0.94 (where 1 would indicate a perfect matching of ordering).
+In fact, the rank correlation of counties according to their Democratic votes between 2012 and 2016 is 0.94 (where 1.0 would indicate a perfect matching of ordering).
 Rank correlation obtained by Republican vote ordering is 0.93 (the values are not identical because of independent/third-party votes).

 A correlation of 0.94 is very high, indicating that even if the actual votes may go up and down, the relative ordering of the counties is almost fixed from 2012 to 2016.
 How about historical changes?
 In the graph below, we plot the average correlation between each consecutive election (the average of correlation obtained for Democratic ordering and Republican ordering).
 After a striking jump in the late 70's, the correlation steadily increased from 0.8 to its current value 0.94.